ORNL/HydraGNN/README.md

 # Running the code
 The main file to run is main.py.
-When running for the first time uncomment the part with RawDatasetLoader on the beginning to process the raw files and create serialized objects.
+When running for the first time uncomment the part with RawdatasetLoader on the beginning to process the raw files and create serialized objects.